|Kit Thomson Crossman||Acting Executive Director||Kit.ThomsonCrossman@mhrc.maine.gov|

 |Intake||Intake Questionnaire Materials||Intake@mhrc.maine.gov|

-The Commission appointed Amy M. Sneirson as its Executive Director in December of 2011.
+The Commission appointed Kit Thomson Crossman as its Acting Executive Director in August of 2023.
 The Executive Director appoints and supervises the Commission's staff.

 The Commission has four major divisions.